A topic from the subject of Calibration in Chemistry.

 Procedure

-2. Incubate solutions: Place both test tubes in a water bath at 37°C (body temperature) and start the stopwatch.
+2. Incubate solutions: Place all three test tubes in a water bath maintained at 37°C (body temperature).
+Ensure the water level is above the level of the liquid in the test tubes for even heating.
+Start the stopwatch.

 • Iodine test: Iodine binds to starch, causing a blue-black color change.
 As the starch is broken down by amylase, the intensity of the blue-black color decreases.